What is the application process?

 Below we have highlighted the equity release process you’ll take if you want to release equity.

 It’s all about listening.
-When you first talk to one of the advisers at our trusted business partner’s, you won’t be put through to an automated system or call centre.
+When you first talk to one of the advisors at our trusted business partner’s, you won’t be put through to an automated system or call centre.

 You’ll be speaking to real people, most likely in an office somewhere near you.